ucsb-cs56-webapps/ucsb-cs56-buy-sell-giveaway/README.md

 ### To deploy to heroku

-To deploy on heroku, edit the heroku.json file with all of your information, similar to the 2 steps above.
+To deploy on heroku, copy the heroku.json.SAMPLE to heroku.json and fill with all of your information, similar to the 2 steps above.
 Follow this tutorial: https://github.com/ucsb-cs56-pconrad/spring-boot-github-oauth-demo02#running-on-heroku

 Be sure to also edit the heroku.json file with your database information in step 4 of the tutorial link.